codyngpriest/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 13. Let's parse Apache logs
 This is a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.

+14. Dig the data
+Now that you’ve parsed the Apache log file, let’s sort the data so you can get a better idea of what is going on.

+Using what you did in the previous exercise, write a Bash script that groups visitors by IP and HTTP status code, and displays this data.